bharathshamasundar/CustomerRewards/README.md

-To Run the application go to the CustomerRewards/CustomerFrontEnd
+To Run the application go to CustomerRewards/CustomerFrontEnd

 # Run npm start in order to Start the React Application.

-Make sure to run the application with the SpringBoot code as well.
+Make sure to run the application with the SpringBoot code as well as your backend code resides here.

 Select the option from the dropdown